trang-nguyenn/Algorithms/PriorityQueue/readme.md

 # Priority Queue

 Center around the concept of heap, where we always need to keep track of the smallest or largest element of a queue.
-Very famous application includes the Uniform Cost Search.
+Very famous applications include the Uniform Cost Search and Heuristic Search (A-star).

 ## Python Modules